This Day In Writing History

 Never able to make a success of his farm, the now elderly Dodge sits in his living room and decays, his immobility a metaphor for his disappointment and disillusionment.
 Dodge's wife Halie, now in her mid-60s, still worships her third son Ansel, whom she idolized as an All-American hero.
 Ansel was a star basketball player who was found dead in his motel room under suspicious circumstances.

 In 1983, Sam Shepard co-starred as astronaut Chuck Yeager in The Right Stuff, a performance that earned him an Academy Award nomination for Best Supporting Actor.
 Although he had a fear of flying, he allowed the real Chuck Yeager to take him up in a plane in preparation for the role.
 Shepard appeared in memorable supporting roles in numerous films.
 Most recently, he was the voice of the narrator in the 2006 live action feature film adaptation of E.B.
-White's classic children's novel, Charlotte's Web, and co-starred in the 2008 prison drama, Felon, which starred Stephen Dorff as a loving family man who finds himself sent to prison for killing a burglar.
+White's classic children's novel, Charlotte's Web, and co-starred in the 2008 prison drama, Felon, which starred Stephen Dorff as a loving family man who finds himself sent to prison for killing a burglar who had broken into his home.

 Shepard would return to screenwriting in 1984, co-writing the Wim Wenders film, Paris, Texas.
 The following year, he wrote and starred in an adaptation of his play, Fool For Love, directed by the great Robert Altman.
 In 2005, Shepard co-wrote and starred in another Wim Wenders movie, Don't Come Knocking.
 Shepard played an aging Western movie star, who, disgusted with his decadent, meaningless life, flees the set of his latest movie on horseback.
 He hits the road in search of his past and the woman (Jessica Lange) he left behind twenty years ago.